Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Google Map

-✨ Best Hotels – The Seabird Resort • Mission Pacific Hotel • SpringHill Suites by Marriott
+✨Best Hotels – The Seabird Resort • Mission Pacific Beach Resort • SpringHill Suites by Marriott • Oceanside Marina Suites • Southern California Beach Club • The Marbella

 🏠 Apartments – Browse Top Rentals in Townsite

-🍸 Where to Drink – The Rooftop Bar, The Shore Room, Craft Coast Beer & Tacos, Orfila Vineyards Tasting Room & Kitchen
+🍸Where to Drink – The Rooftop Bar, The Shore Room, Craft Coast Beer & Tacos

-🎟️ Top Attractions – Oceanside Marina, California Surf Museum, Oceanside Harbor Village, Oceanside Museum of Art
+🎟️Top Attractions – Oceanside Marina, California Surf Museum, Oceanside Harbor Village, Oceanside Museum of Art, Whale-watching tours

 South Oceanside

-The South Oceanside neighborhood is a perfect area to stay in Oceanside if you want to be within walking distance to art, culture, food, and entertainment.
+The South Oceanside neighborhood is a perfect area if you want to be within walking distance of art, culture, food, and entertainment.
+To be closer to the heart of Townsite but still in South Oceanside, I recommend The Fin Hotel, Tapestry Collection by Hilton.
+The Fin is surrounded by plenty of adjacent restaurants and bars.

 Pros of Staying in the South Oceanside Neighborhood: